magmafoundation/Magma/README.md

 ## Big Paper Update :fireworks:

 Magma at the moment ain't using all of the API/Patches with this update we will have all features of Paper and more optimizations and including Timings v2

 We can't wait to have this finished and shared with all for a better/faster server software

-We have Dev Build channel in the discord for this update so you can come and test it out and find bugs for use to fix be for release
+We have Dev Build channel in the discord for this update so you can come and test it out and find bugs for us to fix before release

 All work is being done on the [feature/full-paper-support](https://github.com/magmafoundation/Magma/tree/feature/full-paper-support) branch if you would like to check it out